 During infusions, the medicine is administered slowly through an intravenous (IV) drip, over the course of about 40-minutes.
 Most patients at Freedom Ketamine Treatment Centers leave their appointments without side effects, and do not experience side effects between treatments.

 If you’re interested in learning more about ketamine infusion therapy, and combining it with your existing talk therapy to help treat PTSD, depression, anxiety, and other mental health issues, contact our offices today.
-With four locations in the DC, Maryland, and Virginia area, our compassionate care team is ready to support the next step of your mental health journey.
+With six locations in the DC, Maryland, and Virginia area, our compassionate care team is ready to support the next step of your mental health journey.

 The image used in this article is by Leilani Angel.